curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- Add files to distribute when the cabinet is uploaded to the game, `mame-files` on [[CDL the Cabinet Description Language#MAME files distribution]].
 	- Core selection: [[Cores]]

+## Special thanks

+- **To our amazing community:** Your ideas and bug reports are invaluable.
+They help us continuously improve Age of Joy.
+- **To all the talented cabinet artists:** You bring Age of Joy to life with your stunning creations.
+Without you, it would be a pale imitation of its full potential.
+- **A huge shout-out to @DangerMiaus:** Your tireless support, testing efforts, and dedication to the community are truly appreciated!
+- **to @flannelot and @zetaxis*** for the Pico version.
+- **to @ramiroramos**: for the effort to create a MR version (not ready yet)
+- **to @angellicide and @dmacell** for the cabinet database.
+- Sorry if I forget someone.

+Other honorable mentions to @VRCop for technical ideas. @WilsonVR for be there from the very start. @dedhead616, @flannelot, @Alyx_Hope...

+**And to anyone else who has contributed:** If we've missed you here, please know that we deeply appreciate your involvement in Age of Joy!